Implement Custom Format Handler Java Using GroupDocs.Redaction

 Step 2: Initialize Redactor and Apply Redactions

-Initialize the redactor with your document path, apply desired redactions, and save the modified file:
+Initialize the redactor with your document path, apply desired redactions, and save redacted document with a new name:

 class RedactionApplication {